spacetj/MemVeeVR/README.md

 # MemVeeVR

-A virtual reality website application built on top of the AFrame framework.
-Uses D3 in order to 3D graph in a virtual reality environment.
+A virtual reality web application built on top of the AFrame framework.
+Uses D3 in order to render 3D graphs in a virtual reality environment that assembles lecture notes.